Atmosera-CoPilot-Dev/harris-102729/scenarios/lifecycle/design.md

-## Designing a Web-Based Invoicing Application with ASP.NET Web API and ReactJS
+## Designing a Web-Based Invoicing Application with Java

-My team consists of experienced .NET C# developers.
+My team consists of experienced Java backend developers.
 I need step-by-step guidance to design a web-based invoicing application with the following requirements:

 1. Build a RESTful API for managing invoices and clients.
 2. Use MongoDB (NoSQL) for data storage.
 3. Implement invoice management logic for adding/removing invoice items and clients.
 4. Generate billing and ageing reports.
-5. Create a user-friendly interface for invoice management.
+5. Create a user-friendly interface for invoice management (Angular).
 6. Set up secure authentication and authorization.
 7. Implement robust error handling and logging.